MounikaAnnapureddy/Ansible-AWS-Project/README.md

 **Now that we have successfully tested the connection between the ansible machine and the servers, we have to install the ansible on the ansible machine.**
 # Install Ansible on Ansible machine
 1. Update the EC2 instance using the command: **sudo yum update -y**
+2. To install ansible, use the command: **sudo amazon-linux-extras install ansible2 -y**
+3. Now that ansible is installed successfully, verify it using the command: **ansible --version**.
+You should see something like the below one: ansible 2.9.23 config file = /etc/ansible/ansible.cfg configured module search path = [u'/home/ec2-user/.ansible/plugins/modules', u'/usr/share/ansible/plugins/modules'] ansible python module location = /usr/lib/python2.7/site-packages/ansible executable location = /usr/bin/ansible python version = 2.7.18 (default, Oct 19 2023, 21:17:03) [GCC 7.3.1 20180712 (Red Hat 7.3.1-17)]

+**Now that we have successfully installed ansible, we have to create an inventory file on the ansible machine.
+Inventory file contains the Private IP addresses of the target servers which are the servers that we want ansible to connect to.**
+# Create an inventory file
+1. To create the inventory file, use the command: **sudo vi inventory**.
+This will create and open the inventory file in the vi editor.
+2. To add content to this file press escape 'esc' key on your keyboard and then press i.
+Now copy and paste the Private IPv4 Addresses of all the 3 servers into this file.
+3. Once after you entered these 3 servers IP addresses, press esc key and give **:wq!** and press enter to save and exit from the file.
+4. To see the inventory file, use the command: **ls**.
+5. To print the contents of the inventory file, use the command: **cat inventory**.
+You must see the ip addresses that you have entered in this inventory file.

+**Now that we have an inventory file, let's also create an ansible playbook.
+Ansible playbook contains a list of commands also known as tags that we want to run on the servers to install our website**